RisabBiswas/RisabBiswas.github.io/_pages/awards.md

 author_profile: true
 permalink: /awards/
 ---
+<p style="font-size: 14px; color: #1B1212">In my journey so far, I have been fortunate to be awarded and recognized for my work in the field of machine learning and computer vision.
+I am humbled by these honors, and these are a testament to my dedication and passion for the field.
+But, these accolades are not the end goal of my work.
+Each award serves as a milestone, reminding me that the true reward lies in the continuous quest for learning, innovation, and improvement!</p>

 <div class="talk-item">
   <img src="../images/4G8A1811.JPG" alt="Talk 1" class="talk-image">
   <div class="talk-details">
     <h3>Innovator Excellence Award, Intel, 2019</h3>
-    <p>I was awarded <a href = "https://devmesh.intel.com/posts/638312/congrats-to-our-devmesh-spotlight-award-winners" style="color: #2985d8; text-decoration: none;"> Top Innovator Award</a> in 2019 by Intel, for mu contributions to open source and research in Deep Learning and Comuter Vision.</a>
+    <p>I was awarded the "Innovator Excellence Award" at the Intel SA & Innovator Summit 2019 - Asia Pacific and Japan, by Intel, for my contributions to open source and research in Deep Learning and Computer Vision.
 </p>
 </div>
 </div>